quasenpatirrnia/qlisp/README.md

 ## Introduction

 Qlisp is a language I am currently writing in c to teach programming.
-It is using the https://buildyourownlisp.com tutorial.
+I am using lex because I can't write parsers.
 I plan to build from there

 ## Why?